120 Food Photography tips and tricks from photographers in 2021

 While photographing food try to use multiple layers in the composition.
 To do this on the lining lay a napkin, on the napkin place the plate, on the plate keep the bowl, on the bowl put food in layers, it could be ice cream with sauce and toppings and so on.82.
 ADD IMPERFECTIONS TO THE PHOTOGRAPH

 Sometimes going a little mad with the food styling could mean adding crumbs and food particles in a random manner.
-Please keep in mind that it looks natural and not messy.83.
-EAT SOMETHING
+Please keep in mind that it looks natural and not messy.

-Try to experiment while shooting food and show partially eaten things (Just like the Mac Logo).
+Try to experiment while shooting and show partially eaten things (Just like the Mac Logo).
 But do not go overboard with this food photography technique.84.
 CUT FRUITS OR SOLID FOOD ITEMS IN VARYING SIZES AND SHAPES

 When styling for a food photoshoot, try to cut fruits or any solid piece of food like cakes into unequal sizes.
 You can let go of the symmetry and try to experiment with different shapes and sizes.